Which Camp are You?

 Is it better to steam or boil Brussels sprouts?

-Boiling and steaming Brussels sprouts each have their uses!
+Boiling and steaming sprouts each have their uses!
 Using a steamer basket to cook them leaves more nutrients, but boiling is the best method to quickly soften them before adding to another recipe.

 Tap stars to rate!